Digital Twins as Funhouse Mirrors: Five Key Distortions: Empirical Context

-Each sub-study was run on a sub-sample of the original Twin-2K-500 participants (recruited from Prolific) and their digital twins, i.e., we match the answer of each digital twin to each question to the actual answer given by their human counterpart to the same question.
-This enables us to test, across a wide range of domains, the accuracy of digital twins at the \emph{individual level} as well as the correlation between responses from the digital twins and their human counterparts.
-Because our digital twins are based on a representative sample of the U.S. population, we can explore not only how performance varies across types of domains and questions, but also which groups are well represented by digital twins and which are not.
-We make our data (https://huggingface.co/datasets/LLM-Digital-Twin/Twin-2K-500-Mega-Study) and code (https://github.com/TianyiPeng/Twin-2K-500-Mega-Study) publicly available.
-Thus, our data also benefits other researchers and can provide a standardized testbed to help test and improve the performance of digital twins.\footnote{Our data may be combined with the original Twin-2K-500 dataset, with twins matched by a Twin ID.
-For privacy reasons we are unable to share the Prolific ID associated with each Twin ID; therefore, other researchers are not able to run new studies on the human sample like we are.}
+In each sub-study, both human participants and their corresponding digital twins answered the exact same questions.
+By matching each digital twin's answers to those given by its human counterpart to the same questions, we are able to test, across a wide range of domains, the individual-level accuracy of digital twins as well as the correlation between responses from the digital twins and their human counterparts.
+Further, because our digital twins are based on a representative sample of the U.S. population, we can explore not only how performance varies across types of domains and questions, but also which groups are well represented by digital twins and which are not.
+We share the detailed analyses of each sub-study for researchers interested in using digital twins in specific domains (see SI).
+We make our data (\href{https://huggingface.co/datasets/LLM-Digital-Twin/Twin-2K-500-Mega-Study}{\url{https://huggingface.co/datasets/LLM-Digital-Twin/Twin-2K-500-Mega-Study}}) and code (\href{https://github.com/TianyiPeng/Twin-2K-500-Mega-Study}{\url{https://github.com/TianyiPeng/Twin-2K-500-Mega-Study}}) publicly available.\footnote{Researchers may combine our data with the original Twin-2K-500 dataset, with twins matched using a Twin ID.
+For privacy reasons we are unable to share the Prolific ID associated with each Twin ID; therefore, other researchers are not able to run new studies on the human sample as we did.} See Fig.~\ref{fig:overview} for an overview and SI for details of our mega-study.
+We pre-registered all our studies and associated outcomes, as well as our basic performance evaluation.
+In our pre-registration we also indicated that, beyond these metrics, this mega-study is exploratory in nature.
+We did not pre-register any specific hypotheses as to how well digital twins would perform, and we allowed ourselves to explore systematic ways in which digital twins differed from humans.